changesets/changesets/docs/config-file-options.md

 Changesets will always update the dependency if it would leave the old semver range.

-TODO: note that this only applies for packages released in the current release
+> ⚠ Note: this is only applied for packages which are already released in the current release.
+If A depends on B and we only release B then A won't be bumped.

 ## `changelog` (false or a path)